 Here are some hints indicating they may be fraudulent:

-If you fell victim to this schema, you may experience a broad range of symptoms.
+If you fall victim to this schema, you may experience many symptoms.
 For example, you would find:

 We can classify phishing attacks by the media employed and targets.

-That is one of the reasons why you should be very careful about what you share on the internet, for example, on social media!
+That is one reason why you should be very careful about what you share on the internet, for example, on social media!

 Whaling is a particular case of Spear Phishing in which the target is a high-profile individual, such as an executive or a famous person.

-A remarkable example of a successful whaling attack: the case of an executive-level HR employee at Snapchat.
-The attacker disguised themself as the company’s CEO and got to retrieve the payroll information of companies’ employees.
+A remarkable example of a successful whaling attack is the case of an executive-level HR employee at Snapchat.
+The attacker disguised themselves as the company’s CEO and obtained the payroll information of the company’s employees.

 Vishing comes from Voice phISHING; the attacker tries tricking the victim over verbal communication channels like telephone or VoIP.
 This type of phishing was the most prevalent in the previous century.

-Still, nowadays, phones are the second most common media employed by fraudsters.
+Still, nowadays, phones are the second most common media fraudsters employ.

-Smishing comes from Sms phISHING.
-Here the media used by the attackers is mobile phones’ text messages.
+Smishing comes from SMS phishing.
+Here, the media the attackers uses is mobile phones’ text messages.

-Smishing attacks related to Covid aids and fines victimized people all over the world recently.
+Smishing attacks related to Covid aids and fines have victimized people worldwide recently.

 Here the media used by the attacker is email.
 It’s the most common type of phishing.
 This schema works as we explained in the example from the first section.